ptrckprz/ptrckprz.github.io/_pages/about.md

 ## NEWS

+* 2019.11: Panel on Maths and AI at Poincaré Institute, Paris.
+* 2019.11: ICCV23 in Paris.
 * 2019.10: Talk at Prairie AI Summer School ([PAISS 2019](https://project.inria.fr/paiss/)).
+* 2019.10: Panel on future mobilities at (PRAIRIE)[https://prairie-institute.fr/] inauguration day.
 * 2019.09: Code of NeurIPS19 paper "Addressing failure prediction by learning model confidence" (ConfidNet) available on [valeo.ai github](https://github.com/valeoai/ConfidNet).
 * 2019.09: Papers accepted at NeurIPS 2019, see [there](https://ptrckprz.github.io/conf/).
 * 2019.07: Papers accepted at ICCV 2019, see [there](https://ptrckprz.github.io/conf/).